GORD STOBBE from Chezzetcook, NS

 Some people are born to play music.
 By the age of three, Ivonne Hernandez was playing violin by ear, everything from her mother’s favourite Maritime reels to her father’s Chilean folk music roots.
 She is a dynamic musician and has toured and taught all over North America, the Caribbean and Europe.
 Ivonne is a 2017 Juno Award winner!

 This award-winning fiddler and dedicated instructor has a strong grassroots following which has made him one of the most popular fiddlers in western Canada.
-His fiddle albums are full of lively traditional and original fiddle music, and his latest venture, a collaboration with Gordon Stobbe entitled “Twin Fiddles”, has garnered a WCMA nomination.
+His fiddle albums are full of lively traditional and original fiddle music, and his collaboration with Gordon Stobbe entitled “Twin Fiddles” has garnered a WCMA nomination.
 As a result of his hard work and dedication, JJ was nominated by the SCMA as Fiddler Of The Year, and won the People’s Choice Award at the 2013 Canadian Grand Masters.

 Ray lives in Regina where he teaches at Music in the House, a music school that he founded in 2002.